Buffalo Bill Dam: Construction

 Immediately after completion the dam suffered from leakage through the outlet works, leading to low water elevations that exposed mudflats, which soon produced dense blowing dust.
 Corrective work to valves took until 1915.
-Problems with the right abutment's outlet works led to their abandonment in 1959.
+Problems with the north abutment's outlet works (on the right, facing the dam from downstream) led to their abandonment in 1959.
 They were sealed in 1961.
 The reservoir began to lose capacity immediately as a result of the Shoshone's heavy silt load, and the material deposited at the head of the reservoir continued to blow when the reservoir was drawn down.
 Work continued on silt dikes and reforestation into the 1950s, but capacity is reduced from the reservoir's nominal capacity of 869230 acre.ft to 623557 acre.ft due to siltation.

 The new reservoir covered hot springs at the forks of the Shoshone, similar to those found at Colter's Hell at the mouth of the Shoshone Canyon.

 Shoshone Power Plant

 Work on the Shoshone Power Plant started in 1920.
 The power plant is located 600 ft downstream from the dam on the north side of the canyon.
 Following delays for spring flooding, work on the power house and supply tunnel was complete in 1922, ready for the installation of electrical equipment.
 Generating units 1 and 2 came on line in 1922, with Unit 3 in 1931.
 Installed capacity was 6.012 MW.
 All three units were shut down in 1980, worn out from fifty years of service.
 1 and 2 were decommissioned and left in place, while 3 was replaced with a new 3 MW Francis turbine unit that started operation in 1992.
 The plant operates with a head of 220 ft.